Benjamin-Philip/Benjamin-Philip.github.io/collections/_sicp/sicp-ex-1.34.md

 ```

 As you can see, we finally try to use the integer 2 as a
 function.
 This will cause an error.
-In MIT Scheme atleast, it returns
+In MIT Scheme at least, it returns
 the error "The object 2 is not applicable".